salolivares/salolivares.github.io/_posts/2017-01-19-a-year-in-review-2016.md

 I gymed with a good friend, watched a the new Star Wars movie, and hung out with friends and family.

 ### 2016
-Thank you to all my friends, new and old, for making this an amazing year.
+Thank you to all my friends, new and old, I appreciate all of y'all.

 Overall, a great year.
 8/10.